pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 But different system use different ways to try to optimize:
 1. Try to postpone materialization.
-3. Pushdown predicates to reduce the size of temporary table.
+3. Pushdown predicates to reduce the size of the temporary table.

 ## Unresolved Questions

 None

 ## Future Work
-1. Support `Merge` and related hint(merge/no_merge).
+1. Support `Merge` and related hints(merge/no_merge).
-2. Optimize `Materialization`, pushdown predicates to materialized table.
+2. Optimize `Materialization`, pushdown predicates to the materialized table.
-2. MPP support. `CTEExec` will be implemented in TiFlash.
+2. MPP support. `CTEExec` will be implemented in TiFlash later.
+But SQL used in CTE definition still can be pushed to TiFlash.